pete-watters/pete-watters/README.md

 Crypto advocate working in the industry since 2017.

-Building on Bitcoin at Trust Machines
+Building on Bitcoin at Leather Wallet

 <!--
 **pete-watters/pete-watters** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.